NVIDIA-AI-IOT/jetbot_mini/docs/A00_software_setup.md

 # A00 Software Setup

 **A00 IS NOT RECOMMENDED FOR MANUFACTURE; this documentation is more to show how I setup the A00 Jetbot Minis and as a reference for A01.**

+To setup software, go through the following steps: